temportalflux/integro-tabletop/Backlog.md

 ## Classes
 - Add hard-coded class content for each class (Barbarian, Bard, Cleric, Druid, Fighter, Monk, Paladin, Ranger, Rogue, Sorcerer, Warlock, Wizard)
 - Add 1 subclass for each class in content

+## Currency
+- Items can have the ability to hold currency
+- Main inventory has the primary currency container
+- can store as u64 where: PP: x1000, GP: x100, SP: x10, CP: x1

 ## Item Containers
 - Only items in the characters main inventory can be equipped